Unschooling is not for everyone, and it can take a LONG time to get it.

 There's a difference between teaching (a top-down, authoritarian endeavor that requires control and obedience) and facilitating (a cooperative, mutually-beneficial partnership).

-If you click on the Unschooling category on my blog, you’ll find more of my reflections about unschooling over the last 15 years – and about how to start shifting your internal paradigm a bit!
+If you read more of my writings, you'll find more of my reflections about unschooling over the last 15 years - and about how to start shifting your internal paradigm a bit!

 Unschooling is really more work for parents than for kids, because we're having to decondition our minds and hearts from so much dogma and doctrine of modern-day "education".